microsoft/SDN/Kubernetes/HOWTO-on-prem.md

     ~/kube $ ./configure-kubectl.sh $MASTER_IP

+Now, let's copy the Kubernetes certificate configuration file to the place where the pods will expect it to be:

+    ~/kube $ mkdir kubelet
+    ~/kube $ sudo cp ~/.kube/config kubelet/

+> This is a quirky workaround because for whatever reason, the API server pod doesn't mount the configuration file like it should.

 Finally, we're ready to start `kubelet`, the Kubernetes "client."
 This script runs indefinitely, so open another shell afterward to keep working:

     ~/kube $ sudo ./start-kubelet.sh

-Watch your working directory until the `kubelet` _folder_ appears in it.
-Immediately copy the Kubernetes configuration file to it:

-    ~/kube $ sudo cp ~/.kube/config kubelet/

-You may need to restart the `start-kubelet.sh` script after this if it wasn't picked up fast enough.

-> This is a quirky workaround because for whatever reason, the API server pod doesn't mount the configuration file like it should.

-In yet another terminal session, run the Kubeproxy script, passing your cluster CIDR
+In yet another terminal session, run the Kubeproxy script, passing your cluster CIDR:

     ~/kube $ sudo ./start-kubeproxy.sh 192.168

+This will be the *full* CIDR under which your nodes fall, *even if you have other non-Kubernetes traffic on that CIDR.* Kubeproxy *only* applies to Kubernetes traffic to the *service* subnet, so it won't interfere with other hosts' traffic.

 ## Verifying the Master ##